 What Is Advanced Standing?

-It basically means the amount of credit a new school will give a student to honor studies completed at another institution.
-Sometimes it also refers to credit for professional and life experience.
+“Advanced standing” refers to the amount of credit a new school will give a student to honor studies completed at another institution.
+Sometimes, schools also award this type of credit for professional and life experience.
 The more generous the policy at your new school, the less coursework you might need to repeat.

 Their Transfer Policy